e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the near-stable version - v5.5.1pre
+This is the first stable v5.5 version - v5.5.2r

 Development of v5.5 is now frozen - just bug-fixes will be applied in v5.5 branch.